 - 6 supplementary modules that allow focused assessments of specific areas

-Starting in the spring of 2015, MAPS has been updated to match today’s public procurement challenges.
+From 2015-18, MAPS has been updated to match today’s public procurement challenges.
 Read more about the revision process here.

 Objectives of the MAPS

 - Allow any country to assess how well their public procurement systems work

 - Support countries in implementing modern, efficient, sustainable and more inclusive public procurement systems, in line with the Sustainable Development Goals.